cryptexfinance/tcapv2.0/docs/autogen/src/src/pockets/AAVEv3Pocket.sol/contract.AAVEv3Pocket.md

 ### _onDeposit

-*deposits underlying token into AAVE v3, aTokens are deposited into this pocket*
+*deposits underlying token into Aave v3, aTokens are deposited into this pocket*

 ```solidity